 By now, you’re probably getting pretty hungry, so it’s time for lunch at The Leaky Cauldron.
 This is my favorite of the two Wizarding World quick service locations (the other being The Three Broomsticks over in Hogsmeade – don’t worry, we’ll go there too!) and the food is really good.
 I grew up in the UK and can be quite critical of attempts for restaurants to make British food this side of the pond – but this stuff is good quality, extremely tasty, and very authentic.
 My favorite options are the Bangers and Mash, and the Beef, Lamb, and Guiness Stew, but all of the food is fantastic.
 The drinks menu is pretty great in here too; I really like the Fishy Green Ale or the Tongue Tying Lemon Squash, or you could opt for a Firewhiskey instead.
 Either way, this is a great place to sit (in the air conditioning!) before moving on to get some dessert at Florean Fortescue’s Ice Cream Parlor.
-This is the absolute best way to keep cool on a hot Florida day, and the options are endless.
+This is the absolute best way to keep cool on a hot Florida day (and a great way to beat the heat at Universal during the summer!), and the options are endless.
 My go-to is a scoop of Clotted Cream and a scoop of Chocolate Chili topped with strawberry topping, but my husband loves the Strawberry Peanut Butter.
 Grab a couple of scoops to nibble on as you head to our next destination – Kings Cross Station.

 Take the train to Hogsmeade